jenovax86/chess-0.5/README.md

 # chess-0.5
-A chess game written in C
+A chess app written in C